CenterForOpenScience/COSDev/docs/style_guides/python.rst

     if sign.color == 'red' and sign.sides == 8:
         stop()

-When you do write comments, remember: "Strunk and White apply." - `PEP8`_
+When you do write comments, use them to explain *why* a piece code was used, not *what* it does.

 Line lengths
 ************